-Examination and simulation of complex cases in the field international law.
+Examination and simulation of complex cases in the field of international law.
 International jurisprudence, treaties and conventions will be studied.
 Disputes regarding jurisdiction, selection of forum, applicable law, conflict of laws and comity will be analyzed.
-Students will work in groups preparing motions, gathering evidence, conductina interviews and depositions witnesses and experts, presenting arguments, and carrying out direct examinations and crossexaminations.
+Students will work in groups preparing motions, gathering evidence, interviews depositions conducting and witnesses and experts, presenting arguments, and carrying out direct examinations and crossexaminations.